luoijin/luoijin/README.md

 ---

 <p align="center">
-  <sub>🎸 Code in the studio · 📚 Lay with a book · 🌌 Dream in pixels</sub>
+  <sub>🎸 Code in the studio · 📚 Lay with the books · 🌌 Dream in pixels</sub>
 </p>

 <p align="center">